jfeist/QuantumAlgebra.jl/docs/src/index.md

 it is recommended to look at the latest commit messages to get an idea about new features etc. You can also check out the example notebooks in the `examples` folder in the [github repository](https://github.com/jfeist/QuantumAlgebra.jl).
-You can view them on [nbviewer](https://nbviewer.jupyter.org/github/jfeist/QuantumAlgebra.jl/blob/master/examples/) or try them out interactively on [Binder](https://mybinder.org/v2/gh/jfeist/QuantumAlgebra.jl/master?filepath=examples).
+You can view them online directly with [nbviewer](https://nbviewer.jupyter.org/github/jfeist/QuantumAlgebra.jl/blob/master/examples/) and even try them out interactively with [Binder](https://mybinder.org/v2/gh/jfeist/QuantumAlgebra.jl/master?filepath=examples).

 We define an abstract type that represents an operator, and some concrete subtypes to describe various operators.
 We have: